 A UX/UI portfolio should tell a compelling story for the hiring manager reviewing your work.
-Use the portfolio to show off your hard work, but keep in mind that many steps and decisions lead to a final, beautiful, and effective design—and your part to that process is what you should highlight.
-Make sure that, above all, your portfolio illustrates your unique skills as a practitioner, team member, and overall thinker.
+Use the portfolio to show off your hard work, but keep in mind that many steps and decisions lead to a final, beautiful, and effective design—and your part in that process is deciding what you should highlight.
+Make sure that, above all, your UI/UX portfolio illustrates your unique skills as a practitioner, team member, and overall thinker.

 Want to learn more about the latest in design and technology leadership?
 Sign up for the Think Company newsletter.

 Send us a postcard, drop us a line

 We scope projects and build teams to meet your organization's unique design and development needs.
 Tell us about your project today to start the conversation.